RoBOPPics/BB/_pages/app-man-patternDesigner.md

 ## Settings

-The Is Editable setting in the Settings page lets you make a Pattern read only.
+The "Pattern Is Editable" setting in the Settings page lets you make a Pattern read only.
+This prevents the Pattern from being modified by accident.
 Note that fields such as the Number of Repetitions and Play in Random Order continue to be editable.

 ![Playlist Image](../assets/images/PatternSettings.jpg){: width="300" .align-center }